Aerial tramway: History

+The pylons between the last stations of the La Mejicana aerial tramway in Chilecito, Argentina.

 The first design of an aerial lift was by Croatian polymath Fausto Veranzio, and the first operational aerial tram was built in 1644 by Adam Wybe in Gdańsk, Poland.
 It was moved by horses and used to move soil over the river to build defences.
 It is called the first known cable lift in European history and precedes the invention of steel cables.
 It is not known how long this lift was used.
 Germany installed the second cable lift 230 years later, now using iron wire cable.

 In mining

 Aerial tramways are sometimes used in mountainous regions to carry ore from a mine located high on the mountain to an ore mill located at a lower elevation.
 Ore tramways were common in the early 20th century at the mines in North and South America.
 One can still be seen in the San Juan Mountains of the US state of Colorado.
 Another famous use of aerial tramways was at the Kennecott Copper mine in Wrangell-St. Elias National Park, Alaska.
+One of the longest and highest aerial tramway used for mining was built for the La Mejicana mine in Chilecito in Argentina, operating between 1906-1927, it carried material between the mine over a height difference of 3374 m.
+While out of service, the stations of the aerial tramway remain a frequent tourist destination.

 Other firms entered the mining tramway business, including Otto, Leschen, Breco Ropeways Ltd., Ceretti and Tanfani, and Riblet.
 A major British contributor was Bullivant, which became a constituent of British Ropes in 1924.